-The Modernization Act was approved last night to be included in the House’s version of the National Defense Authorization Act now being debated.
-The Rules Committee approved the inclusion last night, a move that was not intended to challenge jurisdictional issues.
-Adding this to the NDAA, which is sure to pass and soon, rather than as a stand-alone foreign affairs bill, reflects the House’s imperative to change the Smith-Mundt Act to better enable and support America’s national security and foreign policy writ large.
-A State Department authorization bill, which this would normally be included with, has not passed the Congress in years.
+The Modernization Act was approved by the Rules Committee last night for inclusion in the House’s version of the National Defense Authorization Act now being debated.
+Adding this to the NDAA, which is sure to pass soon, rather than as a stand-alone foreign affairs bill, reflects the House’s imperative to change the Smith-Mundt Act to better enable and support America’s national security and foreign policy writ large.
+A State Department authorization bill, which this would normally be attached to, has not passed the Congress in years.

 Below are highlights of the bill:

 - Specifies Smith-Mundt applies only to the State Department and the BBG, in doing doing so extends the Act over the entire department instead of just the public diplomacy side of the Office of the Under Secretary for Public Diplomacy and Public Affairs.

 - The bill applies to material produced after the bill is passed into law.
 The existing regime for making content available remains intact to limit the burden on the agencies.